Putin orders forces to 'maintain peace' in eastern Ukraine

 “Why should Russia recognize (the rebel-held regions)?
 If neighbors come to you and say, ‘This room will be ours,’ would you care about their opinion or not?
 It’s your flat, and it will be always your flat," said Maria Levchyshchyna, a 48-year-old painter in the Ukrainian capital.
 “Let them recognize whatever they want.
 But in my view, it can also provoke a war, because normal people will fight for their country.”

 With an estimated 150,000 Russian troops massed on three sides of Ukraine, the U.S. has warned that Moscow has already decided to invade.
-Still, Biden and Putin tentatively agreed to a meeting brokered by Macron in a last-ditch effort to avoid war.
+Still, Biden and Putin tentatively agreed to a meeting brokered by French President Emmanuel Macron in a last-ditch effort to avoid war.

 If Russia moves in, the meeting will be off, but the prospect of a face-to-face summit resuscitated hopes in diplomacy to prevent a conflict that could cause massive casualties and huge economic damage across Europe, which is heavily dependent on Russian energy.